 References are an integral part of the selection process.
 References are required for both the fellowship and scholarship programmes.
-The reference letters must be written by your chosen referees and sent to you to upload to your online application.
+You must supply the names of two referees at the time of submitting your application.

 Who can be a referee?